theupdateframework/taps/candidate-snapshot-merkle-tap.md

 Merkle trees to the information in the current Merkle tree to ensure that the version numbers have never decreased.
-In order to allow for fast forward attack recovery (discussed further in Security Analysis), the client should only download previous versions that were signed with the same timestamp key.
+In order to allow for fast forward attack recovery (discussed further in Security Analysis), the client should only download previous versions whose root hashes were signed for with the same timestamp key.

 ## Auditing Merkle trees